 How Pink Floyd got their name and the rejects they decided against

 Rock band names are always a little off the cuff.
 Brian Jones famously named The Rolling Stones while on a call with a promoter and perusing a Muddy Waters record.
 Meanwhile, Led Zeppelin picked up their name after Keith Moon suggested a supergroup with him, Jeff Beck and Jimmy Page would go down like a “lead zeppelin”, something Page thought was a “cool name” and grabbed it for himself.
-Pink Floyd’s has a similar pattern.
+Pink Floyd’s has a similar pattern of construction.